SecOntologyLab/5G-hybrid-threats/README.md

 ## Current Status

-Currently, two versions of the ontology are in play: one is in a preliminary stage, the second, the 5G Hybrid Threats Ontology, is significantly more advanced.
+Currently, two versions of the ontology are in play: one is in a preliminary stage, the second, the 5G Hybrid Threats Ontology, is significantly more advanced and its developement from the ground up is revealed in Paskauskas RA.
+Decoding 5G security: toward a hybrid threat ontology [version 1; peer review: 1 approved with reservations, 1 not approved].
+Open Res Europe 2024, 4:34 (https://doi.org/10.12688/openreseurope.16916.1).

 ## Repository Contents